Home / Troubleshooting / 3iE Energy-Monitoring Thermostat

 What if the Sensor Probe Reads Higher or Lower than Actual Temperature?

 Sensor Probe Reads Different than Actual Temperature

-You can correct the sensor reading by using the OFFSET feature in the advanced settings of your thermostat.
+If you have discovered that your sensor probe is installed in its own conduit and its resistance is in range, check for a backup floor probe in the wall.
+Common practice is to install a backup.
+If you do not have a backup floor probe, you can correct the sensor reading by using the OFFSET feature in the advanced settings of your thermostat.
 One example is when the reading is 80F but the floor is only 75F.
-OFFSET your sensor by “-5” and give it five minutes to recalibrate or reset the thermostat completely.
+OFFSET your sensor by “-5” and give it five minutes to re-calibrate.
 The sensor will now adjust to its new range and scale.

-If your variance is wider than 10F, you may need to lift tile and reposition the sensor, or simply work with the ambient feature of the thermostat instead.
+If your variance is wider than 10F Warmup would recommend working with the ambient feature of the thermostat instead.